cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 This makes it much easier to identify the mesh nodes when issuing a command like `batctl n` and other debug tables.
 As far as I'm aware, however, you have to create and update such file in each node because such information will just be available to nodes that have a `bat-hosts` file.

 Finally, as mentioned before, keep an eye on your device's syslog for errors.
-Module related issues are often associated with logged kernel errors (see the section [Hardware-specific configurations](#hardware-specific-configurations)) and wpa_supplicant has [multiple mesh-specific error codes](https://www.toomanyatoms.com/computer/disconnection_codes.html).
+Module related issues are often associated with logged kernel errors (see the section [Hardware-specific configurations](#hardware-specific-configurations)) and wpa_supplicant has [multiple mesh-specific error codes](https://www.toomanyatoms.com/computer/disconnection_codes.html) to help you debug connectivity issues.
 The syslog can be inspected via `logread`, as follows:

 ```
 logread